"Peace is not the absence of conflict, but the ability to cope with it."

 Healing Splits

 The Judge creates splits.
-He condemns, takes sides, and widens divisions.
+He condemns, takes sides, widens divisions.
 His righteousness fractures rather than heals.
 The Pushover avoids conflict rather than healing it.
 He enables dysfunction by refusing to address it.
 The Mature Peacemaker faces division and works toward wholeness.

-Healing splits involves:
+Healing splits requires different approaches:

 Community Splits: The Peacemaker bridges factions.
 He finds common ground.
 He reminds divided groups of their shared humanity.

-Acceptance: Some splits cannot be healed.
+Some splits cannot be healed.
 The Peacemaker accepts this without creating new divisions.
 He makes peace with what cannot be reconciled.